wei-kiat-tan/weikiat98.github.io/index.md

 ## My Works

 Currently, I use R as my programming language and Tableau to do data visualisations and storytelling.
-My R works and Tableau Public Profile can be found in the link below.

-<a  style="font-weight:bold" href="https://public.tableau.com/app/profile/wei.kiat/vizzes/">Tableau Public Page
+1. <a  style="font-weight:bold" href="https://public.tableau.com/app/profile/wei.kiat/vizzes/">Tableau Public Page

 This page contains my works using Tableau, one of the famous software for data visualisation and analysis.

-<a  style="font-weight:bold" href="https://wei-kiat-tan.github.io/R-programming-Portfolio/">R programming Portfolio
+2. <a  style="font-weight:bold" href="https://wei-kiat-tan.github.io/R-programming-Portfolio/">R programming Portfolio

-This section contains mainly works from my time taking this course offered by SUSS where I use R language to perform data import, cleaning, manipulation, visualisation and lastly storytelling.
-Personal work using R language can also be found in this section.
+This page contains mainly works from my time taking this course offered by SUSS where I use R language to perform data import, cleaning, manipulation, visualisation and lastly storytelling.
+Personal work using R language can also be found in this page.

 ## Other Involvements